dyllisLev/ai-story-game/replit.md

 ## Security Considerations

 **API Key Storage:** API keys for AI services are stored per-user in the SQLite database users table.
 Each user's keys are isolated and only accessible through authenticated API requests.
 Global fallback keys remain in the settings table for unauthenticated requests.

+**Session Access Control:**
+- All session endpoints require authentication (401 if not authenticated)
+- Users can only access their own sessions (403 if attempting to access another user's session)
+- Session creation automatically assigns the authenticated user as owner
+- Session updates prevent changing userId, storyId, and other immutable ownership fields
+- Session deletion requires ownership verification

 **Input Validation:** Drizzle-zod schemas provide runtime validation for database inserts, ensuring type safety between client and server.